ToolJet/ToolJet/docs/docs/org-management/workspaces/workspace_constants.md

 ### Using Workspace Constants in Global Datasource Connection

-You can use workspace constants in the **[global datasource connection](/docs/data-sources/overview#connecting-global-datasources)** form to store sensitive information like API keys, tokens, etc. This will ensure that the data remains secure and is not exposed to the client-side.
+You can use workspace constants in the **[global data source connection](/docs/data-sources/overview#connecting-global-datasources)** form to store sensitive information like API keys, tokens, etc. This will ensure that the data remains secure and is not exposed to the client-side.
 You can use the syntax `{{constants.constant_name}}` to access the value of the constant.

  <div style={{textAlign: 'center'}}>